avvasai/squash/README.md

 # squash
-Trying to make my first game.
+Trying to make my first game. \n
-Will  try implementing text.
+Will  try implementing text. \n
-Will also box2d physics.
+Will also include box2d physics. \n